 Apart from several commercial hot springs like in Saint-Thomas or in Dorres (which are nevertheless very nice), these 3 hot springs places are completely natural and surrounded by a wonderful surrounding.

+I took the Ryanair flight from Brussels Charleroi to Perpignan and then a rental car.
 If you need less comfort or have more time it is also possible to take a bus to reach the 3 hot springs locations.

-Should you come from Perpignan, it is advisable to buy your food in Prades, in the following towns there are only small supermarkets or no supermarket at all (like in Fontpédrouse
+Should you come from Perpignan, it is advisable to buy your food in Prades, in the following towns there are only small supermarkets or no supermarket at all (like in Fontpédrouse).

 Note that Prades has a very nice vibe, well worth a visit.
 Especially if it coincides with the Saturday farmer's market.

+Fontpédrouse has a nice camping place where also huts are available.
 In late October a hut was definitely a good decision as snow started to fall.
 Another advantage is that the camping place is not directly located in the town.
 In this region all churches ring each half hour, during the day and night which can make it difficult to sleep.

 These pools were unaffected by the rains.
 They were hot and mostly full of visiting Spaniards, one man playing a didgeridoo and everyone naked.